This fool-proof blackberry Dijon ham has been a family favorite for over 10 years! The sweet and tangy glaze caramelizes as it bakes.

 You can make the glaze by whisking everything together in a small mixing bowl, however, that tends to leave little chunks of preserves floating around, and it’s not always the “prettiest” to look at once the ham is glazed.
 I find using a mini food processor for about 30 seconds makes it nice and smooth.

 This recipe was scaled down for a smaller ham (since we’re just a small family), but can be easily doubled if you’re serving a crowd.
-Bake the ham at 275 degrees for 15 minutes per pound.
-You’ll want to glaze the ham every 20 minutes so that it builds up a nice crust.
 This delicious ham is sure to be the star of your next get together or Christmas party!

 GLAZE.
 In a mini food processor combine the blackberry preserves, Dijon mustard and apple juice.
 Pulse until smooth, about 30 seconds to 1 minute.

 ROAST.
-Place ham in a roasting pan with about ½-inch of water in the bottom.
+Place ham in a roasting pan with about 1/2-inch of water in the bottom.
 Glaze with a pastry brush and place in the oven to bake at 275 for 15 minutes per pound, glazing every 20 minutes.
 This allows it to build up a nice crust.

 Tips + Storing Info